Jack47/hack-SysML/map.md

 #### Parallelization Strategies
 [Beyond Data and Model Parallelism for Deep Neural Networks](https://arxiv.org/pdf/1807.05358.pdf)
 > Defined a more comprehensive search space of parallelization strategies for DNNs called SOAP, which includes strategies to parallelize a DNN in the Sample, Operation, Attribute, and Parameter dimesions.
 Proposed FlexFlow, a deep learning framework that uses guided randomized search of the SOAP spaceto find a fast parallelization strategy for a specific parallel machine.
 To accelerate this search, FlexFlow introduces a novel execution simulator that can accurately predict a parallelizaiton strategy's performance.

+### Quantization

+And the bit goes down: Revisiting the quantization of neural networks.
+(ICLR 2020)

 ### Network
 [GradientFlow: Optimizing Network Performance for Distributed DNN Training on GPU Clusters](https://arxiv.org/pdf/1902.06855.pdf)(cs.DC 2019)